patrickfav/website-favre/content/articles/2015-02-19-so-fy578y5bjsyxudj9/index.md

 Enable MultiDexing
 ------------------

 Since Lollipop (aka build tools 21+) it is very easy to handle.
-The approach is to work around the 65k methods per dex file problem to create multiple dex files for your app.
-Add the following to your gradle build file ([this is taken from the official google doc on applications with more than 65k methods](http://developer.android.com/tools/building/multidex.html)):
+The approach is to work around the 65k methods per DEX file problem to create multiple DEX files for your app.
+Add the following to your Gradle build file ([this is taken from the official google doc on applications with more than 65k methods](http://developer.android.com/tools/building/multidex.html)):

 ```
 android {